halforbit/api-client/readme.md

 // Plain text body.
 request.TextBody("hello, world!");

-// JSON body.
-This can be any JSON-serializable object, including classes,
-// anonymous objects, JObject, etc. request.JsonBody(new { Name = "John Doe" });

 // Form body.
 This can be tuple values or a dictionary of values. request.FormBody(("first_name", "John"), ("last_name", "Doe"));

+// Object body.
+This can be any serializable object, including classes,
+// anonymous objects, JObject, etc. The default object serialization
+// technique is JSON.
+request.Body(new { Name = "John Doe" });

+// Byte array body.
+request.Body(new byte[] { 1, 2, 3 });

+// Stream body.
+Be sure to close / dispose of your stream properly. using(var stream = File.OpenRead("body.txt"))
+{
+    await request
+        .Body(stream, contentType: "text/plain; charset: utf-8")
+        .PostAsync();
+}
 ```

 ## Handling Responses